coreywhitemagic/Speed-Mode/README.md

 To run type, program.exe list.txt

 Pressing enter prints the next line and typing q quits.
 If you press space it starts over from the beginning.

+This code compiles on Windows Mac and Linux.
+It also runs on Android if you use Termux.